bradchesney79/effortless-hs256-jwt/README.md

 - Allow you to retrieve a JWT Token string
 - Allow you to read token claims
 - Allow you to validate a token
-- Allow you to revoke a token

-- Allow you to be confident about settings, my library uses your environment variables, config file, or arguments passed to the instantiation constructor in that order for all configurable values

-- Allow you to temporarily or permanently revoke all tokens associated with an identified user-- "banning" a user, admittedly, isn't part of the JWT standard
-- Allow you to extract a banned user list

-* There is an intermediate step you must take to make system environment variables available to PHP, doable... but you need some glue configuration for passthrough to the PHP interpreter.

 ## Step 1 - Install: